alshedivat/al-folio/_pages/join-us.md

 nav_order: 21
 ---

-**We are hiring!** 👩‍🎓🧑‍🏫👩‍⚕️🙋‍♂️ We are currently looking for **several PhD students, postdocs, and student assistants** with an interest in machine learning with the earliest start date of **April 15th, 2023**.
+**We are hiring!** 👩‍🎓🧑‍🏫👩‍⚕️🙋‍♂️ We are currently looking for **several PhD students, postdocs, and student assistants** with an interest in machine learning with the earliest start date of **July 1st, 2023**.

 ## Our Mission & Values